nclave/nclave-core/docs/api.md

 This is a general reference for the Nclave API.

-# Introduction

-To first understand the Nclave API, one has to understand the architecture of the framework.

-# Jargon
+# Jargon:

-Some technical jargon with Nclave:

 ### Core

-Nclave without any additional plugins or
+Nclave without any aditional plugins or application logic.
+This includes the channel manager and the corresponding channels.
+The Nclave core can be built as a client or a server.

 ### Channel

-A linked list of handlers that the data passes through.
+An array of handlers that the buffer passes through.
+At the end of each channel there is an outboundcap handler and an inboundcap handler.

+The outboundcap handler transmittes the buffer to the specified host.

+The inboundcap handler assignes the data of the buffer to a variable for later use in the application.

 ### Connection

-A connection from two Internet connected devices
+A connection from two Internet connected devices.
+A connection is analgous to an open socket connection between two devices.

 ### Handler